 - A surprising statistic from Gallup shows only 60% of U.S. employees are aware of their company’s wellness program, with a mere 40% participating.

-Understanding these distinctions and their implications can guide individuals and organizations in promoting a culture of health that respects both the individual’s and the community’s holistic wellbeing.
+Understanding these distinctions and their implications can guide individuals and organizations in promoting a culture of health that respects both the individual’s and the community’s holistic wellness, including mental wellness and psychological well-being.

 Practical Tips for Enhancing Wellness